5t111111/middleman-blog-bourbon-template/README.md

 Open `http://localhost:4567` in a web browser.

+## Site configration

+Edit at least the following settings in config.rb.

+- :site_url
+  Your blog URL
+- :site_author
+  Author name of your blog
+- :site_title
+  Your blog title

 ## Thanks

-- This project is strongly inspired by [https://github.com/biblichor/middleman-blog-bootstrap-template](https://github.com/biblichor/middleman-blog-bootstrap-template)
+- This project is strongly inspired by [middleman-blog-bootstrap-template](https://github.com/biblichor/middleman-blog-bootstrap-template)
-- [Styling a Middleman Blog with Bourbon, Neat, and Bitters](http://robots.thoughtbot.com/middleman-bourbon-walkthrough) written by Carolann Bonner also gives me a lot of help.
+- The article [Styling a Middleman Blog with Bourbon, Neat, and Bitters](http://robots.thoughtbot.com/middleman-bourbon-walkthrough) also gives me a lot of help.